ISI-apex/hpsc-rtems/README.md

 HPSC RTEMS Applications
 -----------------------

-This project contains RTEMS applications for the HPSC Chiplet.
+This project contains RTEMS libraries and applications for the HPSC Chiplet.
-Specifically, applications are intended for the TRCH (Cortex-M4) and RTPS (Cortex-R52) subsystems.
+Applications are for the TRCH (Cortex-M4) and RTPS (Cortex-R52) subsystems.

-Common code includes drivers, library routines, and shared platform configurations.
+Common code includes drivers, library routines, and platform configurations.
 The project layout is:

+* `lib`: top-level directory for libraries
   * `drivers`: produces `libhpsc-drivers.a` containing low-level driver code.
   This code must not have dependencies on anything else in this project.
   Ideally, this code can be merged into upstream RTEMS.
+  * `drivers-selftest`: produces `libhpsc-drivers-selftest.a`.
+  These library routines accept parameters for testing drivers and hardware.
+  This library may only depend on `libhpsc-drivers`.
-* `hpsc`: produces `libhpsc.a` containing library routines.
+  * `hpsc`: produces `libhpsc.a` containing common library routines.
-This code may only depend on `libhpsc-drivers`.
+  This library may only depend on `libhpsc-drivers`.
+* `plat`: shared platform configurations to be used by applications.
-* `rtps-r52`: produces `rtps-r52.img` containing the reference/test RTEMS application for the R52s in the RTPS subsystem.
+* `rtps-r52`: produces `rtps-r52.img` containing the reference/test RTEMS
+  application for the R52s in the RTPS subsystem.

 Building